SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboard-new.md

 # Share a Dashboard (New)

-After you've created a custom Dashboard (New) you may also want to share it with coworkers within your organization.
+After you have created a custom Dashboard (New) you may also want to share it with coworkers within your organization.
 This page walks you through these tasks.